 Middle School Grades

-Every other year, 7th and 8th graders go through the Our Whole Lives (OWL) sexuality education, which has been recently updated, making it especially relevant to today’s youth.
+During the 2017-2018 church year, this age group go through the Our Whole Lives (OWL) sexuality education, which has been recently updated, making it especially relevant to today’s youth.
 This class will take place again in the 2017-2018 church year.

 OWL is a sexuality education program for youth that models and teaches caring, compassion, respect, and justice.
 It is a holistic program that moves beyond the intellect to address the attitudes, values, and feelings that youth have about themselves and the world.